Study in London

 As an independent student: You can study abroad at King’s as an independent student.
 If you intend to participate in this programme, a tuition fee will be required, and you need to apply directly.
 Fee-paying students, where agreement is not in place between King’s and the home university should not nominate students as they apply directly.

-We also work with three provider organisations: Arcadia, IFSA-Butler and ISA.
+We also work with two provider organisations: Arcadia and IFSA-Butler.

 Student apply through King's Apply.